 Slovakia country profile

-Right at the heart of Europe and with a history intertwined with that of its neighbours, Slovakia has proudly preserved its own language and distinct cultural traditions.
+Right at the heart of Europe with a history closely intertwined with its neighbours, Slovakia has amanged to preserve its own language and distinct culture.

 It was part of Czechoslovakia until the "velvet divorce" in January 1993.

-Having uncoupled itself from its western neighbour, Slovakia at first struggled to prove itself as an independent democracy, but by the time of the twentieth anniversary of the "velvet divorce" in January 2013, it had come to be seen as one of Europe's biggest success stories.

-Slovakia joined the EU in 2004 and the eurozone in 2009.
-Its forces have taken part in the Nato-led operation in Afghanistan, and in peacekeeping duties in Kosovo.
+Independent Slovakia went through an initial period of political turbulence, but weathered the 2008 financial crisis to emerge as a prosperous and stable parliamentary democracy.The country joined the European Union in 2004, and the eurozone in 2009, and sent troops on peacekeeping missions to Afghanistan, Iraq, and Kosovo.

-Slovakia has a significant Romany population which suffers disproportionately high levels of poverty and social deprivation.
+Slovakia has a significant Romany population, which suffers disproportionately high levels of poverty and social deprivation.

 - Read more country profiles - Profiles by BBC Monitoring